TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

   subcomponentOf: tyk-dashboard-development
 ```

-#### Predictable Naming
+#### Predictable Entity Naming

-Establishing relationships between statically and dynamically imported entities is possible due to predictable naming.
+Establishing relationships between statically and dynamically imported entities is made possible by use of predictable naming.

-Where possible, predictable names are used for automatically imported entities.
-This is usually a static string that includes the id of the Tyk object and the name of the dashboard configuration that it came from.
-In the previous example, the `subComponentOf` field is set to `tyk-dashboard-development`, which refers to the Tyk dashboard entity created from the configuration named `development`.
+Where possible, predictable names are used for dynamically imported entities.
+Name formats differ between different types of object, but they will typically contain:
+- Name of the dashboard configuration from which the entity was imported
+- Unique id of the Tyk object

+For example, an API entity with the name `development-727dad853a8a45f64ab981154d1ffdad` is a combination of:
+- `development`: the dashboard configuration name
+- `727dad853a8a45f64ab981154d1ffdad`: the unique id of the object in Tyk

+The name of this entity will be consistent across mulitple imports.

 ## Troubleshooting